TylerNP/365MM-/APISpec.md

 {
   "predicted_rating": "integer",
   "box-office": "integer",
-  "viewing_demographics": ["string"]
+  "viewing_languages": ["string"]
 }
 ```

 ### 6.2 Generate Prediction - `/predictions/generate/` (POST)
-Attempts to predict the movie performance in the box-office and with specific demographics. <br />
+Attempts to predict the movie performance in the box-office and with specific languages. <br />

 **Request**: